-this long-term profitability of paper, the conglomerates has been examined both in terms of accounting market-related measures of and performance.
-The results presented clearly indicate that conglomerates in the South African context have non-conglomerate significantly underperformed companies in terms of both bases of measurement.
+profitability In this paper, the long-term of conglomerates has been examined both in terms of of measures accounting and market-related performance.
+The results presented clearly indicate that conglomerates in the South African context have significantly underperformed in comparison to nonconglomerate companies in terms of both bases of measurement.
 It is, therefore, concluded that conglomeration per se is not in the long-term interests of South African shareholders.

-Why, then, does conglomeration continue to be a feature of the S.A. capital markets?
+Why then, does conglomeration continue to be a feature of the SA capital markets?
 The research presented in this paper does not allow a definitive answer to this question as it merely provides evidence of suboptimal performance by the conglomerate group.
 However, these results are consistent with the agency theory arguments that conglomeration, while not in the overall interests of the shareholders, is in the interests of management.
 By the process of conglomeration, managers increase the asset base under their control, thereby possibly providing non-financial benefits such as status, power, etc., to themselves.
-In addition, Naude & management Hipkin (1985)shown that have compensation may be more highly correlated with firm Consequently, size with profitability. than conglomeration can result in both non-financial and financial benefits to managers.
+In addition, Naude & shown that management (1985) have Hipkin compensation may be more highly correlated with firm Consequently, size than with profitability. conglomeration can result in both non-financial and financial benefits to managers.
 Thus, managers have clear motives for increasing the size of their companies.

-The results in the paper indicate that they may do so to the detriment of the common stockholders.
+The results in this paper indicate that they may do so to the detriment of the common stockholders.

 It must be stressed, however, that this is only one possible explanation of the empirical evidence presented in this paper.
 Several other explanations are possible.
 In particular, it is possible that the period studied was too short to provide a definitive test of the value of conglomeration.
-Alternatively, it is feasible that because firms compete for efficient managers in the overall personnel market, shareholders may be prepared to pay additional compensation to the most efficient managers in order to attract them to the corporation.
+Alternatively it is feasible that because firms compete for efficient managers in the overall personnel market, shareholders may be prepared to pay additional compensation to the most efficient managers in order to attract them to the corporation.
 Part of this compensation may be in the form of allowing the firm size to increase (Fama, 1980).
 Of course, this doesn't fully explain why such shareholders should be prepared to accept lower returns than they could earn by doing their own diversification.
 The only rational explanation would be that they believed that in the longer term (greater than the six years covered in this study) they would indeed be compensated in terms of stock market returns as a result of their investment in such highly efficient managers.

-Finally, it is obvious that the results presented in this paper only provide an initial examination of the value of conglomeration in the S.A. context.
+Finally, it is obvious that the results presented in this paper only provide an initial examination of the value of conglomeration in the SA context.
 Much additional research is necessary before many of the questions raised above can be answered.